farhaven/yadex/readme.md

 You need:

-* Some flavour of Unix (known to work with AIX, FreeBSD, HP-UX, Irix, Linux, NetBSD, OpenBSD, OpenUnix, QNX and Solaris),
+* Some flavour of Unix (known to work with FreeBSD, Linux, NetBSD, OpenBSD)
-* X11R6 or X11R5 and a display of at least 640x480,
+* X11R6/Xorg and a display of at least 640x480,
 * a Doom/Doom II/Heretic/Strife iwad (shareware/demo is OK),
-* GNU make (vanilla make won't do),
+* GNU make (BSD Make won't do),
 * a standard C compiler (ISO 9899:1990),
 * a standard C++ compiler,
 * `hypot()` and either `nanosleep()` or `usleep()`.
+* the links web browser to build the FAQ

 BUILDING AND INSTALLING
 -----------------------